Kocal/kocal.github.io/_posts/2020-01-02-generate-pdfs-on-amazon-aws-with-php-and-puppeteer.md

 This is the class which will uncompress Chrome at the runtime into `/tmp/chromium` folder.

-We have profiled this part of code and it takes ~2-3 seconds on a _fresh_ lamda, but it can be much faster is the lambda is re-used (`/tmp` is not cleared and uncompressed Chrome is still here).
+We have profiled this part of code and it takes ~2-3 seconds on a _fresh_ lamda, but it can be much faster if the lambda is re-used (`/tmp` is not cleared and uncompressed Chrome is still here).

 ```php
 <?php declare(strict_types=1);